Future unConferences to be arranged.

-This year, we are celebrating it through a range of events in Kenya and London.
-Please visit the blog Homepage for ongoing updates on what and where.
+We celebrated through a range of events in Kenya and London.
+Please visit the blog Homepage for details of what went on.

 The 2011 unConference was as follows:

 Come and join us to share your stories; then discover and create new ways forward for Fuel from Waste

 There are lots of people working at finding ways to use waste material to create sustainable fuel.
 We come from a group looking a biomass briquetting, as a way to mitigate Kenya’s deforestation and the health issues associated with burning wood-based fuel and toxic waste.
 Then, to create employment from that goal.
 There’s a great deal of activity, from local through to international level, in this area, but the work is often isolated or duplicated, progress is uncoordinated, infrastructure and promotion non-existent and the perception of the fuel briquettes poor.

 We thought if we could get everybody together, in the right environment, they could achieve great things!
 So, we decided to set-up an unConference to produce that inclusive, active, generative, informal atmosphere, in which we could all co-create practical ideas: A ‘doing’ shop, not a ‘talking’ shop (although plenty of talking, to enable the ‘doing’ :)).
 We are aiming for an event where people working or interested in this area, and wider sustainability/climate change/economic development issues, can come together, cohere ideas and resources and do something tangible with them.

 What sort of ideas?
 Well, the excitement of an unConference is that we don’t know yet.
 But, we think, ideas for adoption, dissemination, informing of the public/users, upscaling, increasing the quality/profit/output of briquette operations, support and training are important.